MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ### Is there a feature to create additional notifications through emails?

-Community Training does not have this function out of the box.
+Community training does not have this function out of the box.
 However, customers can achieve this by using our APIs.

 For more details, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

 ### Can the administrators share deep link of courses with the learners?

-Yes, the administrators can obtain the deep link of each course on the MCT portal and share the same with the learners.
+Yes, the administrators can obtain the deep link of each course on the CT portal and share the same with the learners.
 To obtain the deep link of a course, the administrators need to follow the below steps:

-1. Go the Administrator view of your MCT instance.
+1. Go the Administrator view of your CT instance.
 2. Go to the course for which you want to obtain the deep link.
 3. Click on "**View as Learner**" icon on the top-right pane of the course.